ShahsTestingZone/100-Days-of-Kotlin/UsefulResources.md

 *Testing Navigation Components*
 https://developer.android.com/codelabs/android-basics-kotlin-test-navigation-components?continue=https%3A%2F%2Fdeveloper.android.com%2Fcoursoes%2Fpathways%2Fandroid-basics-kotlin-unit-3-pathway-2%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fandroid-basics-kotlin-test-navigation-components#5

-General Test (Base TEst, Menu Contents, Naivgation, Order Functionality) Use the Lunch Tray App as reference, as it has some well written test in there for different situations.
+General Test (Base Test, Menu Contents, Navigation, Order Functionality) Use the Lunch Tray App as reference, as it has some well written test in there for different situations.

 ===========================================================================================================================================